 Whether you want to get inspired or prepare your course more effectively; educational repository makes it possible.
 It is a tool to store digital learning material in a sustainable way and to make it easier to find.

-- You determine what you share and with whom you share
+- You determine what you share

 - You can easily collaborate on course materials

 - You can easily integrate it into your learning environment or share it on social media

 Within Utrecht University, teachers work tirelessly to develop new digital course materials.
 Be it in ‘traditional’ forms like presentations and syllabi or in the shape of more ‘innovative’ e-modules: the amount of digital learning materials is growing.
 Some materials, like e-lectures, are stored centrally.
 Other materials are being stored on hard drives and USB thumb drives.